Paruthiveeran: Casting

 For the title character, Karthi was chosen to portray the part.
 Although Karthi revealed he preferred directing to acting, he agreed to take up acting since his father convinced him to do so.
 When director Ameer approached him to play the titular character in the film he accepted the offer because the film was " ... so compelling".

 About 60 debutants, mostly real-time people from the region, appeared in the film.
 The number of newcomers who acted in the film, notably, outweighed the number of professional artists, with Priyamani, Ponvannan, Saravanan and Ganja Karuppu being the only four experienced actors.
 Furthermore, no dubbing artists were involved in the production and all artists were brought to Chennai had dubbed their original voice.

 Filming

 Filming was held at various locations that, according to Ameer, were never before explored by Tamil cinema.
 A village carnival was created by art director Jacki for the film and shot for 10 days in Karumathur, Madurai.
 The filming started in July 2005 and experienced financial difficulties, and was almost abandoned by mid–2006.
-The film's director Ameer taking over the production and later by Gnanavel Raja.
-He later stated that he had incurred heavy financial loss as a producer of the film.
+Ameer took over the production and later transferred it to K. E. Gnanavel Raja.
+He later stated that he had incurred heavy financial losses as a producer of the film.